Holographic shear correlators at low temperatures, and quantum $\eta/s$: Quantum shear viscosity and

 \ndt We observe that the ratio~$\eta^\text{qu}/s^\text{qu}$ reaches the semi-classical value~$1/4\pi$ asymptotically as~$CT$ becomes large.
 Moving towards smaller values of~$CT$, there is a dip towards a minimum value, and then a divergent climb as~$E_\text{gap}/T \to 0$.

 This result gives some credibility to the expectation that at sufficiently low-temperatures, the dynamics may be glassy, as signaled by the very large viscosity to entropy ratio.
-We will add further commends on this in the next section.
+We shall add further comments on this in the next section.